Now find us on Social Media

 Sister on her Solemn Profession Day

-However, the candidate only becomes a full member of the Order when she makes her religious profession.
+However, the candidate only becomes a full member of the Order when she makes her religious profession as a Carmelite.
 She then pledges herself by public vow to live according to the three evangelical counsels and is consecrated to God through the ministry of the Church.
-She may make a single profession for the entire period of temporary vows or make it for a year with successive renewals.
-If all goes well, after three years (or maybe a bit more) the religious will be admitted to solemn profession and will make vows committing herself to live according to the Rule and Constitutions of the Discalced Carmelite Nuns for the rest of her life, now receiving a black veil.

 'A soul united to Jesus is a living smile that radiates Him and gives Him.'